veronicaeyo/sentiment-analysis/README.md

 •	Label(depression result) == 0, implies that the patient survived does not have depression

-The message on which the Sentimental Analysis needs to be performed
+• The message to examine column shows the message on which the Sentimental Analysis needs to be performed

+• Index column shows the ID value of a tweet